Risk Management & Insurance

 When reporting workers compensation related injuries, supervisors should also complete UM 1533: Supervisor Incident Investigation Report (doc)

 Damage to University Property

-- Involving University vehicles (auto liability): Vehicle Accident Report
+- Involving University vehicles (auto liability): Vehicle Accident Report procedures and form

 - All other (general liability): Bodily Injury/Property Damage Incident Report (pdf)

 - Minnesota Dept. of Labor and Industry (external site)

 - Minnesota Dept. of Labor and Industry - Workers' Compensation Division (external site)